JuaanReis/vorin/README.md

 includes
 ```

+## Security & Responsibility

+This tool is intended strictly for educational, ethical hacking, and professional security testing in authorized environments.

+⚠️ Use it responsibly.
+⚠️ Any misuse is entirely your responsibility.
+I (the author) am not liable for any damage, legal consequences, or problems caused by improper or unauthorized use of this tool.
+Know the law and play by the rules.
 ## Security

 This tool is intended for **educational and professional testing purposes only**.
 Unauthorized use against systems may be illegal and is your responsibility.